sahu-virendra-1908/project/README.md

 Deployment	Vercel
 GitHub Integration
 Tool	Purpose
-GitHub App	PR events
+GitHub App	PR event access
 Webhooks	Real-time triggers
-CodeRabbit	Automated code review
+CodeRabbit	Automated PR review
-🐰 How CodeRabbit Is Used in This Project
+🐰 How CodeRabbit Is Used
 Role in OSS Sustainability Guardian

-CodeRabbit is used as an automated PR reviewer inside the GitHub workflow.
+CodeRabbit is integrated as an AI-assisted PR reviewer within the GitHub workflow.

 In this project: